redo Jump to...

 4. What flower and song are associated with Memorial Day?
 Explain the significance of each.

 5. This year consider how your family can take part in any of the activities from question #3.
-You can barbecue – but also take some time during the day to honor our fallen soldiers.
-Do an internet search for “2019 Memorial Day events + the name of your town/city.”
-Consider attending the event that honors those who have died while in service.
+Take some time during the day to honor our fallen soldiers.
+Do an internet search for “2020 Memorial Day events + the name of your town/city.”
+Have plans been altered due to Covid-19?

 6. a) Ask at least one grandparent how his/her family, school and community commemorated Memorial Day when he/she was a teenager.